thomashoneyman/purescript-overlay/README.md

 - `spago`, the package manager
 - `purs-tidy`, the code formatter
 - `purs-backend-es`, the optimizer
-- `purs-language-server`, the language server protocol
+- `purescript-language-server`, the language server protocol

 > :warning: This library is unstable and may be reorganized.
 Use at your own risk!